Having both good customer service and high food quality is important.

 The Bottom Line: You Should Know What Your Ingredients Really Cost You

-No one says opening and running a pho restaurant is easy.
 Among many things an owner has to deal with everyday, controlling food costs should be at the forefront of your attention.

 Of course it's not easy, otherwise everyone would be doing it successfully.
 But with some attention to details and a tough stand on implementing a system and following through with it throughout your restaurant, you can do it and it will actually get easier over time.
+And you will definitely see the difference in your bottom line.

 Just remember, design your operation and train your crew to follow established procedures to protect your ingredients.
 Your customers will love the freshness in your pho, and you and your accountant will love your bottom line.